 Our attitude towards life is key to our self-mastery.
 We can easily think our souls are flawed or cursed when really, we simply need to shift our thinking, from thoughts of presumptuousness to thoughts of gratitude.

-Amadon pulls from other sources including Stuart Wilde, Viktor Frankl, Santeen, Gabriel of Urantia to further support his thoughts on and understanding of self-awareness.
+Amadon pulls from other sources including Stuart Wilde, Viktor Frankl, Santeen, Van of Urantia to further support his thoughts on and understanding of self-awareness.

 Lastly, Amadon shares a short passage from The URANTIA Book, illustrating how we can use humor to help us all take ourselves less seriously, while remembering the greatness and grandeur of the Creator.